Fire at shopping centre in Mumbai's Malad area | Business

 - India

-About a dozen people were feared trapped after a fire broke out at a three-storey shopping centre in suburban Malad (West) on Wednesday evening, a civic official said.
+A fire broke out at a three-storey shopping centre in suburban Malad (West) on Wednesday evening but nobody was injured in the incident, a civic official said.

+As many as 11 persons including four women were rescued from the first and second floors of the building and the flames were doused within three hours, he said.

 Fire was reported at Acme Shopping Centre on Jain Mandir Road around 6.50 pm, the official said, adding that four fire engines and other vehicles were rushed to the spot.

-The flames were confined to electric installations, wiring, furniture and other materials in two or three shops on the first floor.
+The fiames was confined to electric installations, wiring, furniture and other materials in two or three shops on the first floor and the cause of the fire was being ascertained, he said.

-Fire brigade personnel rescued at least 17 persons using breathing apparatus sets through the staircase.
-As per eyewitnesses, another ten to 12 persons were stranded on the upper floors, the official added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)